U.S. Signing Actuary

 Ratemaking and Reserving ▼

-- The candidate will understand key considerations and concepts underlying general insurance actuarial work.
+- Understand key considerations and key concepts underlying general insurance actuarial work.

-- The candidate will demonstrate the ability to prepare claims and exposure data for general insurance actuarial work.
+- Demonstrate the ability to prepare claims and exposure data for general insurance actuarial work.

-- The candidate will know how to calculate and evaluate projected ultimate values.
+- Know how to calculate and evaluate projected ultimate values.

-- The candidate will understand trending procedures as applied to ultimate claims, exposures and premiums.
+- Understand trending procedures as applied to ultimate claims, exposures and premiums.

-- The candidate will understand how to apply the fundamental ratemaking techniques of general insurance.
+- Apply the fundamental ratemaking techniques of general insurance.

-- The candidate will be able to define an approach for actuarial analyses supporting financial reporting and ratemaking analyses under various real-life scenarios.
+- Define an approach for actuarial analyses supporting financial reporting and ratemaking analyses under various real-life scenarios.

 GI 201